varnerlab/CHEME-1800-Computing-Book/unit-2-data/vectors-matricies-nla.md

 (content:references:solution-approaches)=
 ### Solutions approaches
-Several methods exist to find the solution of a square systems of linear equations:
+Several methods exist to find the solution of square systems of linear equations:

 * {ref}`content:references:gaussian-elimination` solves linear equations by using a sequence of operations to reduce the system to an upper triangular form and then back substitution to find the solution.
 * {ref}`content:references:iterative-methods` are another class of algorithms used to find approximate solutions for large and sparse linear systems of equations.
-These methods work by starting with an initial guess for the solution and then repeatedly updating the guess until it converges to the actual solution.
+These methods work by starting with an initial guess for the solution and then repeatedly updating the guess until it converges to the actual answer.

 (content:references:gaussian-elimination)=
 ### Gaussian elimination
 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is an efficient method for solving large square systems of linear algebraic equations.
 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is based on "eliminating" variables by adding or subtracting equations (rows) so that the coefficients of one variable are eliminated in subsequent equations.
-This allows us to solve for the remaining variables one at a time until you have a solution for the entire system.
+This allows us to solve the remaining variables one at a time until we have a solution for the entire system.

 Let's start exploring this approach by looking at solving a triangular system of equations.

 #### Triangular systems
 Let's consider a non-singular $3\times{3}$ lower triangular system of equations: